Profile picture.

 I’m Sahel Iqbal, a third-year PhD student at Aalto University, Finland, where I work with Simo Särkkä.
 My main research focus is on developing accurate and efficient Monte Carlo algorithms for reinforcement learning and Bayesian experimental design (BED).
 Recently, I have also developed an interest in how similar algorithms can be used for inference-time alignment of diffusion and large language models.

-For academic details, see my resume and my Google Scholar profile.
+For details regarding my research, see my Google Scholar profile.
 I can be contacted on X and at my email sahel[dot]iqbal[at]aalto[dot]fi.

 Outside work, my time is mostly taken up by reading, lifting weights, and writing JAX code.
 The projects that I’m actively working on are available on GitHub.